 - Absolute Range: This option allows you to specify the T2 comparison time range by selecting either the start date/time or the end date/time of the range.
 For instance, if T1 is “Last 1 hour” and this option is selected, you can use the date and time inputs to select a start of 8 days ago at 11 am.
 T2 would thus be 11 am to 12 pm on that specific day.
 Once the second or third options in this set are specified, T1 and T2 are superimposed over the same chart space in the Time Series widget.

-- Showing time range comparison, doubles the number of data series on the chart.
+Showing the time range comparison doubles the number of data series on the chart.
 If initially three lines are shown in the widget time range without the comparison, six are shown when the comparison is defined.
 As new data is received, the widget and its comparisons are updated continuously.

 AppDynamics stores a reduced granularity (fewer data points) for older time ranges.